ankita1598/Walmart/README.md

 **Specific Analysis and Graphs:** Weekly sales by store, Weekly sales by Department, Overall monthly sales, Top performing departments, and least performing department.

+### Key Performance Indicators (KPI’s)

+The KPI’s for our project are as follows -

+ - **Weekly Sales to Markdown ratio**
+ - **Sales of a deaprtment by store**

+**What is your desired outcome?**

+To increase weekly sales by intoducing new offers and promotions.

+**Why does this outcome matter?**

+The ratio of Weekly Sales to Markdown will tell us how the offers and promotions are working in order to increase the weekly sales of the store.

+**How are you going to measure progress?**

+Lower the ratio, greater the progress.
+When the ratio is low it means sales is good.

+**How can you influence the outcome?**

+We can influence the outcome by increasing the Markdown values.

+**Who is responsible for the outcome?**

+The Marketing team and PR team is responsible for the outcome.

+**How will you know you have achieved the outcome?**

+When the weekly sales are increasing over time and ratio is constant.

+**How often will you review progress towards the outcome?**

+In order to review progress we need to check the result every week or every 2 weeks.

+### Hypothesis

+**Department:** The sales of a specific department within a store will increase when markdowns are introduced, especially during special holidays.

+**Weekly_Sales:** The weekly sales are affected negatively when the unemployment rate as well as CPI is high.

+**Is_holiday:** If it is a holiday week then most of the stores will have better weekly sales and a lower CPI.

+**Temperature:** If the average temperature decreases then the sales of stores are affected negatively.

+**Consumer Price Index:** The CPI will decrease during holidays and when markdowns are introduced leading to improved weekly sales.

+**Markdowns:** Markdowns will improve the sales in all the stores.

 ### References
 [https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview)